notEloiir/tsetlin_machine_c/README.md

 9. Add README.md with project description, screenshots and usage instructions
 10. Test exporting to edge devices with different architectures
 11. (Optional) Complete and add FBS to Sparse TM
+12. Complete Python module for example notebooks and exporting models from green_tsetlin (`pip install .`)

 ## Requirements
 - gcc